Psychology

 Subject Teachers:

 Psychology is the scientific study of human mind and behaviour and it is offered as an A Level at Christ's School.
 Students follow the AQA syllabus which is designed to cover a broad range of psychological perspectives and real world psychological issues, such as child development, aggression and schizophrenia.
 The AQA exam board is very well resourced, equipping students with everything they need to succeed at A level.
-Psychology at Christ’s school is becoming increasingly popular due to a building record of excellent results and rumours spreading of students enjoying the course content and delivery of that content.
+Psychology at Christ’s school is becoming increasingly popular due to a building record of excellent results and positive reviews from students.

 When asked ‘why study Psychology at Christ’s?’ one Year 13 student answered that ‘Psychology is a well-rounded and relevant subject to study which can help you understand what drives, inspires and motivates people.’